 Ultra, 0972029222, 240 pp. (incl. notes and index), 2004

-Originally published in 1981 as Comment peut-on etre paien?, the book was translated into English by Jon Graham and republished in 2004 by Ultra as On Being a Pagan.
+Originally published in 1981 as Comment peut-on etre paien?, the book was translated from the French into English by Jon Graham and republished in 2004 by Ultra as On Being a Pagan.

-I can only imagine that new title and cheesy image of Odin on the cover are intended to lure Neopagans and new agers anticipating fanciful stories harking back to the good ol’ days of yore, yet the paganism of de Benoist is decidedly not a “return to the past”, nor an attempt to regain some “lost paradise”.1 Instead this book offers something far more profound.
+I can only imagine that new title and cheesy image of Odin on the cover are intended to lure modern Pagans anticipating fanciful stories harking back to the good ol’ days of yore, yet the Paganism of Alain de Benoist is decidedly not a “return to the past,” nor an attempt to regain some “lost paradise.”1 Instead, this book offers something far more profound.
 As Stephen Edred Flowers, in the preface to the current edition, writes,

-The book is comprised of twenty-six essays contrasting the Judeo-Christian religions, ethics and morality with those of Indo-European culture and their implications.
+The book is comprised of 26 essays contrasting the Jewish and Christian religions, ethics and morality with those of Indo-European culture and their implications.
 He examines the intellectual traditions inherited and discards Christian morality as stemming from a unquestionably cruel and vengeful god.
-In place de Benoist favours an ambiguous brand of Nietzsche-inspired paganism, writing, for instance, that “by honoring his gods, man honors his ability to live in symbiosis with them, that he honours his own capacity, by means of a free will to power, to become equal to the models he has chosen.”4
+In place, de Benoist favours an ambiguous brand of Nietzsche-inspired Paganism, writing, for instance, that “by honoring his gods, man honors his ability to live in symbiosis with them, that he honours his own capacity, by means of a free will to power, to become equal to the models he has chosen.”4

-On Being a Pagan is serious, compelling and erudite; I sincerely hope the deceptive cover succeeds in drawing greater attention to this work, as its message is one which should be heard, understood and intelligently integrated into modern paganism which has yet to shake its past.
+On Being a Pagan is serious, compelling and erudite.
+I sincerely hope the deceptive cover succeeds in drawing greater attention to this work, as its message is one which should be heard, understood and intelligently integrated into modern Paganism that has yet to shake its past.